 Yet, most of the story is in English, and they highlighted only the essential phrases in the new language.

-Babbel’s short stories help you use many newly earned vocabulary words in real-life situations.
+Babbel’s short stories help you use many newly learned vocabulary words in real-life situations.

 3. Interactive learning process